Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 10 min read
+Melasma clinical guidance image Melasma 5 min read

-Eczema guide for first-time patients.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for first-time patients.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains first-line and step-up treatment options with practical UK-focused next steps for online dermatologist care.

-If you are dealing with Eczema, this article was written for first-time patients and focuses on first-line and step-up treatment options without unnecessary medical jargon.
+If you are dealing with Melasma, this article was written for first-time patients and focuses on first-line and step-up treatment options without unnecessary medical jargon.

 In consultation, image quality and timeline are used to guide safe planning. care plans are built around response, tolerability, and clinical safety boundaries.
-Escalate quickly if red-flag symptoms occur: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+Escalate quickly if red-flag symptoms occur: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 • Clinical focus: care plans are built around response, tolerability, and clinical safety boundaries.